MDAnalysis/MDAKits/docs/source/add.rst

    cannot be merged until all relevant questions have been addressed.
 #.
 When your PR passes review, it will be merged and your MDAKit is registered.
 #.
 Remember: **You remain responsible for maintaining your code**.
 The
-   registry (and MDAnalysis) continuously test your code but the MDAnalysis team cannot fix it for you.
+   registry will continuously test your code but the MDAnalysis team cannot fix it for you.

    ..
 Note::